chris-washington/vue-form/docs/guides/form.md

 </script>
 ```

-The above highlighted code tells Vue form to listen to events named `my-input-event` for the entire form.
+The above highlighted code tells VRx Form to listen to events named `my-input-event` for the entire form.
 This will also help `v-model` know how to set the value properly (which has been a limitation of `v-model` in the past).

 ::: tip
 If you need to override a specific field's input event you can do so as explained [here](fields.html#custom-input-events).